icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 ### Security Best Practices

+* [Aikido](https://www.aikido.dev/) - Secure your code, cloud, and runtime in one central system.
+Find and fix vulnerabilities automatically.
 * [Angular Security](https://angular.dev/best-practices/security) - Best Practices.
 * [GitHub](https://docs.github.com/en/code-security/code-scanning/introduction-to-code-scanning) - Code scanning is available for all public repositories on GitHub.com.
 You can turn on secret scanning and use Code QL to secure your repos.
 * [GitHub Skills](https://skills.github.com/) - Guided interactive tutorials for Code Security and analysis are available.
 * [HackTricks](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/angular) - Angular Security  Checklist.
 * [SafeDep](https://safedep.io/) - SafeDep continuously scans open source code for vulnerabilities and malware, helping security engineering teams proactively mitigate inherited OSS risks.
+* [Snyk](https://snyk.io/) - Snyk is a developer security platform that integrates directly into development tools, workflows, and automation pipelines.
 * [Socket](https://socket.dev/) - Socket is a developer-first security platform that protects your code from both vulnerable and malicious dependencies.
-* [Snyk](https://snyk.io/) - Snyk is a developer security platform that integrates directly into development tools, workflows, and automation pipelines.

 ## State Management